 The dentist confirmed they referred patients to a range of specialists in primary and secondary care for treatment the practice did not provide.
-This included patients who required complex oral surgery, implants, sedation and patients with special needs.
+Staff monitored referrals through an electronic referral and tracking system to ensure they were responded to promptly.